krzemienski/awesome-from-stars/README.md

 * [jlevy/the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line): Master the command line, in one page
 * [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge): A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
 * [yadox666/The-Hackers-Hardware-Toolkit](https://github.com/yadox666/The-Hackers-Hardware-Toolkit): The best hacker's gadgets for Red Team pentesters and security researchers.
-* [rsmdt/the-startup](https://github.com/rsmdt/the-startup): The Agentic Startup - A collection of Claude Code commands, agents, etc
+* [rsmdt/the-startup](https://github.com/rsmdt/the-startup): The Agentic Startup - A collection of Claude Code commands, skills, and agents.
 * [kylehughes/the-unofficial-swift-concurrency-migration-skill](https://github.com/kylehughes/the-unofficial-swift-concurrency-migration-skill): The Swift Concurrency Migration Guide, packaged as a Skill for LLMs.
 * [kylehughes/the-unofficial-swift-programming-language-skill](https://github.com/kylehughes/the-unofficial-swift-programming-language-skill): The Swift Programming Language, packaged as a Skill for LLMs.
 * [hbomb79/Thea](https://github.com/hbomb79/Thea): Thea is (going to be) a no compromises home media solution written with Go + Svelte which facilitates the discovery, transcoding, organization and streaming of your content.